wartman/medic/readme.md

 class ExtraAssert {

   public static function isFoo(item:String, ?p:PosInfos) {
-    Assert.markUse(); // This must be called in every assertion, or Medic will
+    Assert.increment(); // This must be called in every assertion, or Medic will
                       // fail the test and warn that no assertion was detected. if (item != 'foo') {
       // Always throw a `medic.AssertionError`